munnakumar046/delta-01/README.md

 # delta-01
-this is a demo for git &amp; GitHub class
+this is a demo for git &amp; GitHub class.